DavidAnson/PassWeb/README.md

 **Communication**
 * Because it is always encrypted, the account data file can be transmitted via the storage API over an unsecure HTTP connection.
-* Turning on [HTTPS](https://en.wikipedia.org/wiki/HTTPS) for the storage API prevents tampering and hides the hash of the user name/password (this is enabled by default).
+* Turning on [HTTPS](https://en.wikipedia.org/wiki/HTTPS) for the storage API is strongly recommended because it prevents tampering and hides the hash of the user name/password (this is enabled by default).
-* Enabling HTTPS for the PassWeb client files prevents tampering (you need to enable this on the web server).
+* Enabling HTTPS for the PassWeb client files is also strongly recommended because it prevents tampering (this needs to be enabled on the web server).
 * Mixing HTTP/HTTPS requires the storage API support [Cross-Origin Resource Sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) and requires an update to `offline.appcache`.